-TWC-VR must maintain the full case record for a total of seven years after closure.
+TWC-VR must maintain the full case record for a total of ten years after closure.

-TWC-VR local offices are responsible for securely storing closed paper case files in the current and preceding fiscal year of the case closure.
+TWC-VR local offices are responsible for securely storing closed paper case files in the current and preceding state fiscal year of the case closure.

-TWC-VR staff may retrieve closed paper case files from the RMC in accordance with TWC Records and Information Management Manual, Records Storage.
-TWC-VR staff may retrieve closed electronic case files from the Management Unit where the electronic case file was closed.
-Processing Closed Case Files
+TWC-VR staff may retrieve closed paper case files from the Records Management Center (RMC) in accordance with TWC Records and Information Management Manual, Storage of Records.
+TWC-VR staff may retrieve closed virtual case files from the Management Unit where the virtual case file was closed.
+TWC-VR staff may access closed case files in RHW for 10 years after closure.

+Processing Closed Paper Case Files

-At the end of the fiscal year, closed paper case files from the previous fiscal year are boxed, sent, and stored at the Texas Workforce Commission Records Management Center (RMC) in accordance with procedures in the TWC Records and Information Management Manual, Records Storage.
+At the end of the state fiscal year, closed paper case files from the previous fiscal year are boxed, sent, and stored at the Texas Workforce Commission Records Management Center (RMC) in accordance with procedures in the TWC Records and Information Management Manual, Storage of Records.

-Each office is responsible for completing an Inventory and Transmittal Spreadsheet.
+Each office is responsible for completing an Inventory/Transmittal Spreadsheet.
 TWC-VR staff must request blank spreadsheets from Claimant Files (claimant.files@twc.texas.gov).
 TWC-VR staff must email the completed spreadsheets back to Claimant Files.
 TWC-VR staff must box and ship the closed paper case files to the RMC.